CamB17/questions-in-a-hat/week-06.md

 * Compare and contrast a RESTful show vs index route
 * What are the three RESTful routes that can change a resource?
 * What are the two RESTful routes that render a form?
+  //POSTcreate & NEW that pushes to data with create.
+Edit route for update
 * Compare and contrast the `params`, `query` and `body` properties of an Express request.
 * Compare and contrast mongo with mongoose.
 * Compare and contrast a schema with a model.